nonplayer/hammercrawl/hc_core_player.md

 ### Weapons

+**Blackjack:** Blackjacks can be used as regular melee weapons (doing regular damage), or instead as melee Tactical Weapons.
+See **Tactical Attacks** in the Combat Chapter.

+**Blowgun:** Bolas are missile weapons which do no damage, instead serving as ranged Tactical Weapons.
+See **Tactical Attacks** in the Combat Chapter.

+**Bola:** Bolas are thrown weapons which do no damage, instead serving as ranged Tactical Weapons.
+See **Tactical Attacks** in the Combat Chapter.

 **Shield Weapons:** Some shields have special attached weaponry, such as horns, knives, swords, and tusks.
 In mechanical terms, these are versatile weapons, which can be used either offensively (as their attached weapons) or defensively (giving shield AC bonuses).
 The player using it must decide each round how they are using it, applying the result until their next subsequent round.
 See also "Armour & Shields," below.

+**Whip:** Whips are melee weapons which do no damage, instead serving as melee Tactical Weapons.
+See **Tactical Attacks** in the Combat Chapter.

 ### Armour & Shields